samduy/blog/firefox/privacy-leakage/README.md

 ### Mitigation (temporary workaround until Firefox provides the fix):
 - Set IP address manually (do not use DHCP).
 - Make sure DNS suffixes do not consist of any unusual addresses.

+### Timeline
+- 2020/04/13: Sent bug reports to both Firefox and Chrome.
+- 2020/04/14: Google team replied.
+There was a similar bug (#479620) in their bug-tracking system but no-one had fixed yet.
+No responses from Firefox team.
+- 2020/05/13: Sent another reminder to Firefox team at email address: security@mozilla.org.
+- 2020/05/31: Still no reponses from Firefox team.